margaretmf/margaretmf.github.io/creativewriting.md

 Anyone can do what's right after doing what's wrong

 I want to live each day like it's a new day to live

+There are a thousand, infinite, many new days for you and for me to live and love all the world

 <br>